thealphadollar/messiah/README.md

 # Microsoft Codefundo++ 2018 (Team Sorcerers)

 ## Who are we ?
-Basic introduction about the team members.
+Basic introduction of the team members.

 ## What are we planning to build ?